lastcoolnameleft/bich-please/index.markdown

 ![foo](img/image.png)

-Blues is a social dance, and our mission is to dance with people!
+Created by Black Americans alongside blues music, "blues dance" is a contemporary umbrella term for a range of partnered and solo styles.
+It is rhythmic, improvisational & soulful.

 We’ve come together to bond over our love of Blues.
 That said:

-1. *B*e respectful of each other and the other dancers
+1. **B**e respectful of each other and the other dancers
-2. *I*t's always ok to say no to any dance, hold, move, or partner that makes you feel uncomfortable
+2. **I**t's always ok to say no to any dance, hold, move, or partner that makes you feel uncomfortable
-3. *C*ommunicate abundantly, with your partner and/or a party organizer if there's an issue or if you have any questions
+3. **C**ommunicate abundantly, with your partner and/or a party organizer if there's an issue or if you have any questions
-4. *H*ave fun!
+4. **H**ave fun!

 Said aloud, BICH PLEASE!

+Please see our [Code of Conduct](/code-of-conduct) for additional details